 Develops a 13-year program to strengthen and share Cuba’s successful model for health care.

-Makes its largest grant ever
+Makes its largest grant ever: $350 million

 Kickstarts the first stage of Cornell NYC Tech campus, which will be a magnet for world-class researchers, entrepreneurs and business incubators.

 Goal is to provide guidance and inspiration to current and future philanthropists.